JacobAWilkins/Find-Optimal-Route/README.md

 #### Language: C++

+#### Description
+	The program computes a route between the source and destination city, and prints out both length of the route and a list of all the cities on the route.

 #### Structure (Refer to comments):
 	1. Node and successor array are defined as structs
 	2. Expanding fringe function is defined as SuccFunc